robynrox/evse-controller/README.md

 * Python 3.11.7
 * Use `pip install requests pyModbusTCP` to install using pip the required libraries (or install them however you like).

-I've provided an example in scheduler.py, but it's very basic.
 IP addresses are in configuration.py, so if your setup happens to be very close to mine, you can feel free to make changes.

 ## Roadmap

 * Implement the APIs for the hardware I have (basic ones are now complete)
+* Creation of abstract APIs to control EV charging and discharging and to use current-monitoring CT clamps other than the Shelly (complete)
+* Add a user interface allowing for rapid termination of any current EV charging or discharging session
+* Add V2G and S2V capabilities that may be independently specified during a scheduled slot (code that handles the capabilities has been written)
 * Add scheduling functionality based on a user-selected desired schedule including percentage-of-charge targets
-* Add a user interface allowing for rapid termination of any current EV charging or discharging session
-* Add V2G and S2V capabilities that may be independently specified during a scheduled slot
 * Add logging with a view to optimising V2G and S2V
-* Creation of abstract APIs to control EV charging and discharging and to use current-monitoring CT clamps other than the Shelly

 The above is an ideal and some of it is sure to be done out of order!